 I really love Mexican-inspired vegan dishes, and this vegan taco meat is no exception!
 It's super easy to throw together on a busy weeknight and holds up well in the fridge throughout the week.

 The cooking method for this vegan taco meat is inspired by my Smoky Tempeh Bacon Strips that are cooked in a marinade in the oven.
-Tempeh naturally soaks up the liquid and the result is an extra flavorful, juicy, crispy vegan meat!
+Tempeh naturally soaks up the liquid and the result is an extra flavorful, juicy, crispy vegetarian meat option!

 I'll regularly make a big batch on Sunday or Monday night and eat it with my cilantro lime rice and Copycat Chipotle Black Beans throughout the week.
 So good!